Over-Optimized Apple

 Obviously, not all of this is entirely fair.
 Some of the work Cook and Apple are doing – such as with the various health initiatives – are beyond awesome and inspiring.
 They are literally saving lives.
 That matters, of course.
 I'm simply critiquing the company's lack of pizazz in doing all that it does.
 And I think a lot of it is a fear of veering from that path Jobs put them on.

 The one other major point I would push back on in Gruber's piece is related to that.
-He doesn't mention the Vision Pro, but it is the example of Apple being a bit "reckless".
+He doesn't mention the Vision Pro, but it is an example of Apple being a bit "reckless".
 My stance there is that they shipped it well before it was actually ready to be a consumer product.
 The push-back on that would be – and has been – that they needed to get it out there into the world to get developers excited about it.
 But they also have failed in that regard, at least so far.
 And so there too, to me, in a weird way it feels like Apple is just trying to do what they think Steve Jobs would have done with such a product.
 Exacerbated by the desire to ship a new product line, post-Jobs.
 "We have this great technology, it's a cool demo, Steve would have been blown away, let's put it out there!"
 That type of thing.
 But I contend that an editor, as Jobs was, would have instead said "no way, not ready yet."

 Perhaps they would have figured out another way to package up some of that incredible technology in the device into some other, different devices more ready for prime-time in 2024.
 Just as the original multi-touch iPad work yielded the iPhone.
 Perhaps, say, smaller, less expensive, AR glasses meant to leverage some of the technology, but doing so in a way that's framed as more of a "hobby" – Apple TV-style, back in the day.
 Framing matters.
 The narrative matters.